 What are the general requirements for CPT ?

 The basic requirement for availing CPT is that you have to be an F1 student enrolled full time in a program for one academic year ( Fall and Spring ).
-The only exception to the rule is that, if a program requires internship/field work from first year/semester, then you can take CPT ahead of time.
+The only exception to the rule is that, if you are in a Graduate/Masters degree program requires internship/field work from first year/semester, then you can take CPT ahead of time.
 It has to be clearly defined in the program curriculum that internship/ field work is required from first semester.
 Also, this has to be approved by academic advisor and DSO/ international student advisor.

 Can I work on CPT from day one in my Second Masters ( MS/MBA) from US ?

-The basic rules of CPT applies all the time, unless there is an exception as mentioned above that is stipulated by the academic program.
+The basic rules of CPT applies all the time, unless there is an exception as mentioned above that is stipulated by the academic program, especially as part of the graduate or masters program.
 Below is an example requirement on one of the schools : CPT Rules for Second Masters – Lamar University

 What about OPT after Second Masters ?
 Will I get 12 months of OPT ?

 Typically 12 month OPT is given for every academic level i.e., one for Bachelors, one for Masters and one for PhD.
+Same rule as in above screenshot applies here.
 If you have used 12 month OPT after MS, then you will not be eligible for OPT for another MS degree.
 You will have to progress to higher level.
 Read full details on OPT rules for Second Masters ( MS/MBA) in USA .
-Also, basic rule of full time CPT for 12 month still applies here, if you have not used OPT before.
+Also, if you have not use OPT in first masters, basic rule of full time CPT for 12 month still applies here, which is you will not get OPT, if you use full time CPT for 12 months.
 If your degree is from STEM Category, you may be eligible for OPT extension, if you degree falls under STEM Category, check with the school.

 What NOT to do with CPT rules by USCIS or ICE ?